3rd Littoral Anti-Air Battalion

 3rd Littoral Anti-Air Battalion (3d LAAB) is a United States Marine Corps aviation command and control and air defense unit that is optimized for operations in the first island chain.
 The battalion is based at Marine Corps Base Hawaii and falls under the command of the 3rd Marine Littoral Regiment and the 3rd Marine Division.

 Originally formed prior to World War II, the battalion was known as the 3rd Defense Battalion and took part in combat operations at Pearl Harbor, Midway, Guadalcanal and Bougainville.
-The unit was deactivated in late 1944 but was brought back into service as the Marine Corps began to transition to surface to air missiles for their air defense needs in the early 1950s.
+The unit was decommissioned in late 1944 but was brought back into service as the Marine Corps began to transition to Surface-to-air missiles for its air defense needs in the early 1950s.
 During the mid to late 1950s, the battalion was based at Marine Corps Air Ground Combat Center Twentynine Palms in California and was one of two Marine Corps units that operated the land-based version of the RIM-2 Terrier Missile.
-In January 1963 3rd LAAM battalion was moved to Marine Corps Air Station Cherry Point, North Carolina and would eventually fall under the command of Marine Air Control Group 28 (MACG-28) and the 2nd Marine Aircraft Wing (2nd MAW).
+In January 1963, 3rd LAAM battalion was moved to Marine Corps Air Station Cherry Point, North Carolina eventually falling under the command of Marine Air Control Group 28 (MACG-28) and the 2nd Marine Aircraft Wing (2nd MAW).
 3rd LAAM Battalion's final combat tour saw it providing air defense for the Marine Corps area of operations during Operation Desert Shield/Desert Storm.
-3rd LAAM Battalion was decommissioned on September 30, 1994 as part of the post-Cold War draw down of forces and because the Marine Corps had made the decision to divest itself of its medium-range air defense.
+3rd LAAM Battalion was decommissioned again on 30 September 1994, as part of the post-Cold War draw down of forces and because the Marine Corps had made the decision to divest itself of its medium-range air defense.

-The battalion was again reactivated on February 11, 2022 as part of the Commandant of the Marine Corps Force Design 2030 initiative.
+The battalion was reactivated on 11 February 2022, as part of the Commandant of the Marine Corps Force Design 2030 initiative.

 History

 Early years

-The defense battalions were first conceived from the fixed defense concept during the Marine Corps's, as well the United States Navy's, critical change in their traditional sea service role to a more "aggressive" amphibious landing force.
+The defense battalions were first conceived from the fixed defense concept during the Marine Corps', as well the United States Navy's, critical change in their traditional sea service role to a more "aggressive" amphibious landing force.
 The first battalions were created in 1939, when the outbreak of World War II caused concerns that overseas bases might be attacked by the Imperial Japanese Navy.